 Bruises, Cuts, and Scrapes

-If you are even a semi-serious cyclist, it’s likely that sooner or later you’ll experience road rash in some shape or form, like bruises, cuts, or scrapes.
-While most of these injuries are superficial, some of them could require prompt medical treatment, stitches, or even surgeries.
+If you are even a semi-serious cyclist, it’s likely that sooner or later, you’ll experience road rash in some shape or form, like bruises, cuts, or scrapes.
+While most of these injuries are superficial, some could require prompt medical treatment, stitches, or even surgeries.

-Speaking of sunburn, whether cycling in the sun or on a cloudy day, you will be exposed to some degree of UV-radiation.
-It can be minimized by riding your bike in the morning or by wearing clothing with high UPF -Ultraviolet Protecting Factor,- such as cotton, lycra, darker colors, and more form-fitting styles, but don’t forget to add a high-factor sunscreen to your list of must-haves.
+Speaking of sunburn, whether cycling in the sun or on a cloudy day, you will be exposed to some degree of UV radiation.
+It can be minimized by riding your bike in the morning or wearing clothing with high UPF -Ultraviolet Protecting Factor- such as cotton, lycra, darker colors, and more form-fitting styles, but remember to add a high-factor sunscreen to your list of

 Apply it half an hour before heading out, and make sure you re-use it frequently, particularly in skin areas that are more likely to be exposed to the hot rays of the sun while cycling, like the back of your neck, shoulders, arms, legs, and face.

-No matter how low-impact exercise cycling is, don’t underestimate sweating and the loss of fluids, after a long session in the heat.
-A research study supported by the University of Athens, Greece warns: even mild dehydration can decrease your physical energy, which could worsen the overall strain on your body, muscles, and the heart.
-Don’t forget to rehydrate frequently on the road!
+Don’t underestimate sweating and losing fluids after a long session in the heat.
+A research study supported by the University of Athens, Greece, warns.
+In essence, even mild dehydration can decrease your physical energy, which could worsen the overall strain on your body, muscles, and heart.
+Remember to rehydrate frequently on the road!